Strivin0311/ai-learning/tasks/cv/translate.md

 # Image-to-Image Translation
-*Here's some resources about Image-to-Image Translation*
+*Here're some resources about Image-to-Image Translation*